wafflescloud/tp/docs/DeveloperGuide.md

 2a.
 The list is empty.
     Use case ends

+2b.
+The given name does not match any animal.
+    2b1.
+AddressBook shows an error message.
+    Use case ends

 3a.
-The given index is invalid.
+One or more new details are invalid.
     3a1.
 AddressBook shows an error message.
     Use case ends

 4a.
-One or more new details are invalid.
+The updated details duplicate another animal’s name.
     4a1.
-AddressBook shows an error message.
-    Use case ends

-5a.
-The updated details duplicate an existing animal.
-    5a1.
 AddressBook shows a duplicate warning.
     Use case ends